loweisz/my-home/src/pages/common_mistakes_react_hooks/index.md

 }
 ```

-Bringing the condition one level up, makes it easier to see what the components are made for and that they only have one responsibilit, being a `Header`, `Tabs` or a `BurgerButton` and not trying to be two things at once.

 ## 5. Single responsibility useEffects

-Another mistake I see a lot when using the `useEffect` hook, remembering the times, where we only had the `componentWillReceiveProps` or `componentDidUpdate` methods is bringing back dark memories and also happiness about the beauty of using the `useEffect` hook and even better having as much off them as you want.
+Remembering the times, where we only had the `componentWillReceiveProps` or `componentDidUpdate` methods is bringing back dark memories and also realizing the beauty of using the `useEffect` hook and even better that you can have as much as you want of them.

 But sometimes forgetting that and ending up using one `useEffect` for multiple things is bringing back those dark memories.
-Imagine you have a component which fetches some data from the backend displaying it in some way and also displaying breadcrumbs depending in the location.
+For example, imagine you have a component which fetches some data from the backend, displaying it in some way and also displaying breadcrumbs depending in the location.

 ### This is dangerous ❌